tytydraco/yessleep/out/After_being_estranged_from_my_father_for_nearly_twenty_years_someone_mailed_me_his_urn_I_never_should_have_let_that_thing_into_my_home.md

 *”You still there, Vic?”* I asked, whispering.

 *”Yeah, Jesus, I’m still here.
 Where’d you go?
 I was totally kidding before Alice, you know that.
-I do really need that money though, made some bad gambles recently…”*
+I do really need that money though, made some shitty bets…”*

 Cutting her off before the inevitable tangent, I whispered another question.